 Filters can be managed using the Active Selections Menu, clicking on the menu will give a list of current slections, and give you the chance to remove them individually or clear all of them.

 To manage a filter link, you can click on it to bring up the Filter Link Menu.
 This menu will allow to invert the selection (by selecting

 filter by), delete the filter link, and view active selections.

 Similarly, rather than using selections as filters, they can be used to create visual highlights.
 Tapping a link/arrow will convert the filter link to a brush link, causing the selected subpopulation to be highlighted in the connected chart.

 As with filters, an arbitrary number of brushes can be defined.
 Each brush gets its own assigned color.
 In case of an overlap of two brushes (e.g., leased cars that have not been used, in the example below), the overlap is indicated using an additional color.

 When multiple filters are used, you have the option of using either AND or OR logic between the filters.
-Using AND will filter down to elements that satisfy all conditions, while using OR will filter down to elements that satisfy at least of the conditions.
-Using combinations of ANDs and ORs is currently not supported.

 To toggle whether AND or OR logic is used, click on the filter icons leading into the targeted dataframe and select the

 Show applied filters option.
 There should be a dropdown to change between